Home Financing Options for Military and Veteran Home Buyers

 APR: the annual rate charged for borrowing or earned through an investment, expressed as a percentage that represents the actual yearly cost of funds over the term of a loan.

-Before you look at specific home financing options, you need to know how to choose a loan that’s right for you.
+Before you look at specific home financing options, you need to know how to choose a loan that’s right for you by getting familiar with your borrowing power and determining your financial needs.

 As you start thinking about buying a home, make sure that your credit is in order so you can open the door to better financing options.
-However, there are financing options available if your credit score isn’t shining its brightest— but we’ll get to that in a minute.
+However, there are financing options available if your credit score isn’t shining its brightest.
+More on that below.

-Now, think about what you can afford.
+Now, think about what you can afford when it comes to a house.
 If you’re active duty military, review your BAH and decide how much of that you’re willing to put toward a mortgage.
-If you know you that you’ll rent the property when you leave, make sure that you can afford to list it at a competitive price for potential tenants.
+If you plan to rent the property when you leave, make sure that you can afford to list it at a competitive price for potential tenants.

-If you’re looking for homes within a specific financial bracket, decide how much you’re willing/able to put in a down payment.
+If you’re looking for homes within a specific financial bracket, decide how much you’re willing and able to put into a down payment.
 Then ask yourself how long you want to make payments on the house.
 Do you want a fixed-rate mortgage or an ARM?
 If you're not sure, read Pros & Cons of an Adjustable-Rate Mortgage.

 Once you have an idea of the terms you’d like in your mortgage, you can start looking at home loan options and find the one that best suits your financial needs right now.

-Now that we know what we’re looking for, let’s explore the VA Home Loan as well as a few other home financing options to find what works best for you.
+Once you know what you’re looking for, explore the VA Home Loan as well as other home financing options to determine what works best for you.

 The VA Home Loan is known for its competitive interest rates and the no down payment option for veteran and military home buyers, and some family members.